SusheniUmayangana/symptom-checker-agents/README.md

 # 🩺 Symptom Checker – Agent-Based Health Assistant

-An intelligent health assistant powered by a multi-agent system built with Crew AI and Streamlit.
-This application analyzes user-described symptoms, identifies potential conditions, and provides structured, AI-generated advice in a clean, user-friendly interface.
+An intelligent, multi-user health assistant that provides AI-powered symptom analysis, saves user history, and offers premium features through a "Pro" plan.
+This application is built with Python, Streamlit, Google Gemini, and Firebase.

 ------